The Hayden Library renovation, a major redesign of Arizona State University’s largest library, is now underway.

 - The upper floors of Hayden Library (floors 1-4) are now closed to the public due to safety and security reasons.

 - Materials at Hayden Library can no longer be retrieved in person.
-Please see the Information Desk for assistance in accessing materials.
+Please see front desk staff for assistance in accessing materials.
 (Materials with call numbers DAW-DR, located in the basement of Hayden Library, will remain retrievable.)

 - Increased student seating has been added to Noble Library and to the underground lower level of Hayden Library for students seeking alternative study spaces.